GYG-be/gyg-be.github.io/Health/0_0Pillars.md

 ---
 layout: page
-title: Pillars
+title: Health
 permalink: /Health/Pillars/
 ---

-# Health is the ONLY wealth.
+Health is the ONLY wealth.
 The only health that really matters is the health of the soul.

-I am healthy *BECAUSE* I avoid **ROUTINE** medical care and pharmaceuticals ... my time mgmt regime is a matter of RESPONDING to things in the world, RATHER THAN reacting to things as one is programmed and propagandized to react.
+I am healthy *BECAUSE* my strategy is to avoid **ROUTINE** medical care and pharmaceuticals.
+My 86400 MBSR time mgmt regime is a matter of RESPONDING to things in the world, RATHER THAN reacting to things as one is programmed and propagandized to react.

-## Six Pillars of Health
+## Six Priorities

-The Six Pillars of Health drive my allocation of time/energy/focus:
+These drive my allocation of time/energy/focus:

 1) 50% of my energy/focus/time or 56 hours/week is allocated to [spiritual health](https://markbruns.github.io/Health/Spiritual/)